okeeffed/cheat-sheets/Machine-Learning/CL-Logistic-Regression.md

 ### What is the point of the classifiers?

 The goal is to classify the right users into the right categories.
+We do this by plotting the `prediction regions` - in the case of the graph, it's the red prediction and the green region is where the classifier does by the SUV.